sabdulramoni2/terraform-beginner-bootcamp-2023/README.md

 This exectute the proposed chnages shown above.
 Apply will prompt yes or no. Run apply with --auto-approve to ignore the prompt. eg. terraform apply --auto-approve.

+### Terraform Destroy

+`terraform destroy`

+This will destory resources.
+Destroy will prompt yes or no. Run apply with --auto-approve to ignore the prompt. eg. terraform destroy --auto-approve.

 ### Terraform Lock Files